 The cost of the PMP® exam - though a little expensive - is well worth the investment.
 For members of the PMI®, it is $405, while for non-members it is $555.

-PRINCE2 is focused mainly on the processes and the framework to successfully execute specific types of projects in controlled environments.
+PRINCE2® is focused mainly on the processes and the framework to execute specific types of projects in controlled environments successfully.

-Therefore, it is advisable that you do both of these certifications as it helps in the development of the professional's well-rounded project management skills.
+Therefore, it is advisable that you do both of these certifications as it helps in the development of the professional's excellent project management skills.